mthyuu/aboutMe/Matthew_Elledge_Resume2023.md

 __[LinkedIn](https://www.linkedin.com/in/matthew-elledge-797a34227/)__ - LinkedIn Profile

 ## Mission Statement
-Determined Computer Science Student at Kennesaw State University with 1 1/2 years experience in programming.
+Determined Computer Science Student at Kennesaw State University with 2 years experience in programming.
 Experience and fluency in the use of Java and C#, AutoCad, AutoCad Inventor, and project organization.
+Currently developing experience with SQL.
 Seeking hands-on internship experience to further expand and develop skill.
 ## Education

 ### Pursuing Bachelor of Science in Computer Science
 ##### Kennesaw State University
 ###### August 2021 - Present
-###### GPA: 3.94
+###### GPA: 3.91
 * Member of the Kennesaw State University Honors Program since Fall 2022
 * Accepted to the Double Owl Masters Program for Computer Science, focused in Cybersecurity
-* Member of the President's list Fall 2021 - Fall 2023
+* Member of the President's list Fall 2021 - Fall 2022
-* Member of the Dean's list Spring 2023
+* Member of the Dean's list Spring 2023 - Fall 2023

 ### High School Diploma
 ##### Etowah High School